 Sierra Vista is a highly educated community with 93% of the population aged 25 and over earning a high school diploma or college degree.
 More than 31% hold a Bachelor’s Degree or higher.

-Sierra Vista is the education hub of Southeast Arizona, and is home to University of Arizona South.
+Sierra Vista is the education hub of Southeast Arizona, and is home to University of Arizona School of Applied Science and Technology.
 In addition to traditional degree programs in education, computer science, humanities and the social sciences, UA South, offers Bachelor of Applied Science programs, Master’s programs in education, and a variety of continuing education programs designed to meet the workforce needs of regional industry.
 The UA campus is adjacent to Cochise College, and the two institutions work together to develop curriculum that creates a path to university-level education.

 K through 12